 A recent paper published at the start of 2018 found similar results.
 In this study, involving 65 schools and 12,542 students, the researchers found that a brief mindset intervention improved the likelihood of students graduating.
 Again, the students who made the most gains were the ones who had previously been struggling and not doing well at school

 So to summarise, at least eleven studies from students of different ages, genders and nationalities from around the world show a positive relationship between growth mindset and better grades.
 We say at least eleven studies, as this was not an exhaustive list based on an extensive literature review… just based on the studies we are aware of.
-The truth is that it is likely that even more exist.
+The truth is, it is likely that even more exist.

 Growth Mindset = Maybe Better Grades